anapaulagomes/pytest-picked/README.rst

 Features
 --------

-* Filter the tests according with `git status` changed files
+* Run the tests according with changed files from `git status`

 Usage